-Twain was born shortly after an appearance of Haley’s Comet and predicted that his death would accompany it as well, writing in 1909: “I came in with Halley’s Comet in 1835; its coming again next year, and I expect to go out with it.
+Twain was born shortly after an appearance of Halley’s Comet and predicted that his death would accompany it as well, writing in 1909: “I came in with Halley’s Comet in 1835; it’s coming again next year, and I expect to go out with it.
 It would be a great disappointment of my life if I don’t.
 The Almighty has said, no doubt: ‘Now here are these two unaccountable freaks; they came in together, they must go out together.’”
-He died of a heart attack the day after the comet was at it’s closest to the sun.
+He died of a heart attack the day after the comet was at its closest to the sun.